EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

-## **5. Example  : Lets explore the connections between physicians, claims and benefiaries.
+## **5. Example  : Let's explore the connections between physicians, claims and benefiaries.
 We are going to limit the results to 20.**

 ```